TeamUbersmith/plugins-docs/docs/hooks/HOOKS.md

 # Hooks

-The following is a list of hooks that have been defined throughout Ubersmith:
+The following is a list of hooks that have been defined throughout Ubersmith.

+All functions using a hook can be defined with the parameter `\UbersmithSDK\Parameter\Plugin`.

+Functions may define other parameters that are specific to each hook.
+See their respective parameters to know which one are available.

 ## Event hooks